 Creating good flow is about making a level the player can traverse in a way that maximally utilizes the mechanics the player has learned up to that point.
 Create sections in the level that have a rhythm to them.
 Create patterns and then break expectations.

 Levels would get boring if you just move to the right the entire time and jump over obstacles.
+If you want to make that kind of game, don't even give the player the option to hold right; just give them the one jump button and make the character always move right.
 I try to make levels where the easiest way to traverse and obstacle is the slowest way, and the hardest way to traverse the obstacle is the fastest way.
 When you do that, you get a trade-off between risk and reward.
 It also allows more skilled players to take more calculated risks.

 You can build up expectations of how levels are going to flow, and then you can break those expectations (but in a way where the level still flows well).
 This forces the player to learn new skills and slowly become a master of the game.